anseok83/thdm/README.md

 ## History

-* Uploaded a snapshot (v0.0.2) of THDM Sensor and Server code in the [examples](https://github.com/anseok83/thdm/tree/master/examples) directory.
+* Uploaded a snapshot (v0.0.2) of THD Sensor and Server codes in the [examples](https://github.com/anseok83/thdm/tree/master/examples) directory.
 (2016-05-21)

 <br><br>